Multi-robot task allocation for safe planning against stochastic hazard dynamics

-\textit{Robot state} -- At each time step $k$ we keep track of the 2D position of the robot $x^k \in X$ on the map.
+\textbf{State space.} \textit{Robot state} -- At each time step $k$ we keep track of the 2D position of the robot $x^k \in X$ on the map.

 \textit{Task execution} -- During the execution of the mission, the robot needs to keep track of the visited targets.
 We first define $T_r \subset T \subset X$ as the \textit{target list}, the set of targets assigned to robot $r$.
-We then define the set $Q=2^{T_r}$ and the \textit{target execution state} $q^k \in Q$ at time step $k$, where $q^k \subseteq T_r$ for all $k$.
+We then define the set $Q=2^{T_r}$ and the \textit{target execution state} $q^k \in Q$ at time step $k$.
 The state~$q^k$ tracks the visited targets.

-\textit{Contamination} -- As discussed in the previous section, the state of the hazard is $y^k \in Y$, the set of grid cells that are contaminated at time step $k$.
-Including the hazard state $y^k$ in the state space results in a computationally intractable problem.\footnote{Let us illustrate the cardinality of $X$, $Q$, and $Y$.
-The cardinality of $X$ grows with the map's size, whereas the number of target execution states $|Q|=2^{|T_r|}$ grows exponentially with the size of $T_r$.
+\textit{Hazard state} -- As discussed in the previous section, the state of the hazard is $y^k \in Y$, the set of grid cells that are hazardous at time step $k$.
+Including the hazard state $y^k$ in the state space results in a computationally intractable problem.\footnote{The cardinality of $X$ grows with the map's size, whereas the number of target execution states $|Q|=2^{|T_r|}$ grows exponentially with the size of $T_r$.
 In practice, we have $|X|\gg|T_r|$.
-Thus, the hazard state space's size $|Y|=2^{|X|}$ would be the main source of complexity.} To address this issue, a \textit{hazard state} denoted by $s_H$ is introduced to capture the case where the robot enters a contaminated cell, namely, $x^k \in y^k$.
+Thus, the hazard state space's size $|Y|=2^{|X|}$ would be the main source of complexity.} To address this issue, a single \textit{hazard state} denoted by $s_H$ is introduced to capture the case where the robot enters a hazardous cell, namely, $x^k \in y^k$.